Unidata/science-gateway/vms/thredds/readme.md

 ## Create a THREDDS VM on Jetstream

 Create an `m1.medium` VM with the [Jetstream OpenStack API](../../openstack/readme.md).
-Work with Unidata system administrator staff to have this VM's IP address resolve to `thredds-jetstream.unidata.ucar.edu`.
+Work with Unidata system administrator staff to have this VM's IP address resolve to `tds.scigw.unidata.ucar.edu`.

 <a id="h-E1E7DBE4"></a>